Mimicking an It\^{o} process by a solution of a stochastic differential equation: Introduction

 \section{Introduction}

 We construct a process that mimics certain properties of a given It\^o process, but is simpler in the sense that the mimicking process solves a stochastic differential equation (SDE), while the It\^o process may have drift and diffusion terms that are themselves stochastic processes.
 This work is motivated by the problem of model calibration in finance.
-The financial engineer would like to identify a class of models for an underlying asset price that are flexible enough to allow for calibration to a wide range of possible market prices of derivative securities on that asset.
+The financial engineer would like to identify a class of models for an underlying asset price that is flexible enough to allow for calibration to a wide range of possible market prices of derivative securities on that asset.
 The result of this paper shows the extent to which sophisticated models are no more powerful for calibration purposes than an SDE for the underlying asset price.

-Our results are closely related to Krylov \cite{Kry3} and Gy\"ongy \cite{G}.
-Krylov \cite{Kry3} calls the measure that records the average amount of time that an It\^o process $X$ spends in each Borel set before being killed at the first jump of an independent Poisson process with intensity $\lambda$ the {\em Green $\lambda$-measure} of $X$.
-Given an It\^o process with bounded drift and bounded, uniformly positive-definite covariance, Krylov \cite{Kry3} constructs a process with the same Green $\lambda$-measure which solves a time-independent diffusion equation.
+Our results are closely related to Krylov~\cite{Kry3} and Gy\"ongy~\cite{G}.
+Krylov~\cite{Kry3} calls the measure that records the average amount of time that an It\^o process $X$ spends in each Borel set before being killed at the first jump of an independent Poisson process with intensity $\lambda$ the \textit{Green $\lambda$-measure} of $X$.
+Given an It\^o process with\vadjust{\goodbreak} bounded drift and bounded, uniformly positive-definite covariance, Krylov~\cite{Kry3} constructs a process with the same Green $\lambda$-measure which solves a time-independent diffusion equation.
 Krylov further asserts that it is possible to construct a process that solves a time-dependent diffusion equation and matches the one-dimensional marginal distributions of such an It\^o process.
-Gy\"ongy \cite{G} provides a proof of Krylov's assertion and shows that the drift and \gbmarginpar{Removed the word ``coefficients'' because the covariance isn't the coefficient in the SDE and we really mean the SDE not the PDE here.
-I'm not sure this a really an improvement, so feel free to add it back.
-It doesn't change the page breaks.} covariance in the diffusion equation solved by the mimicking process may be interpreted as the expected value of the It\^o process's instantaneous drift and covariance conditioned on its level.
-See also Klebaner \cite{Kleb} for a related argument based on semimartingale local time.
+Gy\"ongy~\cite{G} provides a proof of Krylov's assertion and shows that the drift and covariance in the diffusion equation solved by the mimicking process may be interpreted as the expected value of the It\^o process's instantaneous drift and covariance conditioned on its level.
+See also Klebaner~\cite{Kleb} for a related argument based on semimartingale local time.